Before the Auction

 - Bidders must obtain a bidding number and paddle at reception prior to the auction

-- Commission bids can be made by registered bidders by phone or email up to 12.00 on auction day.
+- Commission bids can be made by registered bidders by phone or through our website up to 11.00 am on the auction day.

 - Whilst every care has been taken in preparing the catalogue, bidders are deemed to have inspected the lots in person, before the auction